Want to Help Save the Tropics? Eat Less Meat and Dairy, New Study Says

 Aerial view of cattle pasture land created from tropical rainforest in Western Mato Grosso State, Western Brazil.
 Luiz Claudio Marigo / Nature Picture Library / Getty Images Plus

 One-quarter of world’s tropical land could disappear at the end of the century if global consumption of meat and dairy isn’t curbed, resulting in the widespread loss of species and their habitats.

-According to a new report published in Global Environmental Change, within 80 years nine percent of some of the planet's most biodiverse natural land, 95 perfect of which is in the tropics, will be cleared for agricultural purposes as demand for animal products grows.
+According to a new report published in Global Environmental Change, within 80 years nine percent of some of the planet’s most biodiverse natural land, 95 percent of which is in the tropics, will be cleared for agricultural purposes as demand for animal products grows.
 Researchers say the solution is simple: the world can safeguard its biodiverse natural ecosystems through dietary change.

 “Reducing meat and dairy consumption will have positive effects on greenhouse gas emissions and human health.
 It will also help biodiversity, which must be conserved to ensure the world’s growing population is fed.
 Changing our diets will lead to a more sustainable future and complement food security goals while addressing global food inequalities,” said study lead author Roslyn Henry.

 In all, replacing meat with plant-based alternatives will result in a reduction in global agricultural land demand reduced by 11 percent — an important challenge as the world sees increasing income levels and with it, an increasing demand for meat, milk and refined sugar.

 To understand how food consumption habits affect species in biodiverse home to a host of mammals, birds, amphibians and plant species, researchers analyzed a “spatially explicit global food and land system model.”
 Their results different by species, which the researchers say suggests that land-use change will be taxon-specific.